MarioUniverseZ/EveryFrameInOrder-Template/README.md

 ### Get Meta Graph API Page Access Token
 1. Create an app in [Facebook Developer](https://developers.facebook.com/apps)
 2. Add use cases for facebook page, at least `pages_show_list`, `pages_read_engagement` and `pages_manage_posts` are required
 3. Go to [Meta Business Suite](https://business.facebook.com/).
-Click the cog icon in the bottom left and then click pages from account, link your facebook page and grant your self total control
+Click the cog icon in the bottom left and then click pages from account, link your facebook page and grant yourself total control
 4. Create a system user granting him full control for both app and page
 5. Generate a system user access token: choose the app linking to your page, token expiration never, grant necessary use cases and finally copy the token
 6. Go to [Graph API Test Tool](https://developers.facebook.com/tools/explorer/) then GET ... me/accounts, this shows up the pages that this system user has a role on.
 Locate `access_token` inside the curly brackets, check the name is the dedicated facebook page and then copy `access_token`